ON THIS PAGE: You will learn about how doctors describe the growth or spread of CML. This is called the phase. Use the menu to see other pages.

 Accelerated phase.
 There is no single definition of accelerated phase.
 However, most patients with this phase of CML have 10% to 19% blasts in both the blood and bone marrow or more than 20% basophils in the peripheral blood.
 A basophil is a special type of white blood cell.
 These cells sometimes have new cytogenetic changes in addition to the Philadelphia chromosome, because of additional DNA damage and mutations in the CML cells.

-Blast phase (also called blast crisis).
-In the blast phase, there are more than 30% blasts in the blood or bone marrow, and it is difficult to control the number of white blood cells.
-Additional genetic changes are also often found in the CML cells.
-The blast cells can look like the immature cells seen in acute lymphoblastic leukemia (for about 25% of patients) or acute myeloid leukemia (for most patients).
-Patients in blast crisis often have a fever, an enlarged spleen, weight loss, and generally feel unwell.
+Blast phase, also called blast crisis.
+In the blast phase, there are 20% or more blasts in the blood or bone marrow, and it is difficult to control the number of white blood cells.
+The CML cells often have additional genetic changes as well.
+The blast cells can look like the immature cells seen in patients with other types of leukemia, specifically acute lymphoblastic leukemia for about 25% of patients or acute myeloid leukemia for most patients.
+Patients in blast phase often have a fever, an enlarged spleen, weight loss, and generally feel unwell.

 Resistant CML.
 Resistant CML is CML that has come back after treatment or does not respond to treatment.
 If the CML does return, there will be another round of tests to learn about the extent of the disease.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Without effective treatment, CML in chronic phase will eventually move into accelerated phase at first and then into blast phase in about 3 to 4 years after diagnosis.
 Patients who have more blasts or an increased number of basophils, chromosome changes in addition to the Philadelphia chromosome, high numbers of white blood cells, or a very enlarged spleen often experience blast phase sooner.